integreat-io/integreat-transformers/README.md

 Note that JavaScript rounds towards +∞ for negative numbers where the decimal 5 is rounded away.
 Other systems may round away from 0 in such cases.

+### `objectToArr`

+**Forward:** Explodes the props of an object to an array of its values, in the order of the keys given in an array of keys on the `keys` property.
+Keys on the object not included in `keys` will be skipped.

+**Reverse:** Sets the values from an array as props on an object.
+The prop names are given as an array in the `keys` property, and are matched in the same order as the values in the pipeline value.
+Values in the array without corresponding `keys` will be skipped.

 ### `range`